arnaud4d/documentation/docs/web-studio/web-studio.md

 ## About data sources

-Data sources contain data and automatically generate events when that data is changed.
-You can attach components to these events so that :
+Data sources contain data.
+You can bind them to your webform components to determine where the data is displayed in your application.
-* data is automatically sent from the datasource to the component
-* when an end-user enters data in a component attached to a datasource, the datasource data is updated automatically
-* etc.

 The **Data Sources** section groups the available data sources: